 inner join s_qos_snapshot sqs on sqd.table_id = sqs.table_id

-The raw data in the RN tables should age out over time automatically via data_engine nightly maintenance based on the data_engine retention settings.
+The raw data in the RN_QOS_DATA_* tables should age out over time automatically via data_engine nightly maintenance based on the data_engine retention settings.
+Make sure Partitioning was already enabled.
+If not, open open a support case and request guidance.

-Your DBA should make sure there is enough memory configured to handle any long running delete jobs in general.
+Your DBA MUST make sure there is enough memory configured to handle any long running delete jobs.

 If you want to take a more aggressive approach and delete ALL of the QOS data, not just raw/historical, please refer to the steps listed below